sunface/rust-by-practice/Readme.md

 [![LICENSE](https://img.shields.io/badge/license-CC_BY_4.0-green?style=flat)](https://github.com/sunface/rust-by-practice/blob/master/LICENSE)
 </div>

-This book was designed for easily diving into and get skilled with Rust, and it's very easy to use: All you need to do is to make each exercise compile without ERRORS and Panics !
+This book was designed for easily diving into and getting skilled with Rust It's very easy to use.
+All you need to do is to make each exercise compile without ERRORS and Panics!

 ## Reading online